syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/getting-started.md

 # Getting Started

-This section explains you the steps to configure a SfPulloRefresh control in a real-time scenario and also provides a walk-through on some of the customization features available in PullToRefresh control.
+This section explains you the steps to configure a SfPullToRefresh control in a real-time scenario and also provides a walk-through on some of the customization features available in PullToRefresh control.

 ## Reference Essential Studio Components in your solution